Today In History logo TIH

 461

-The barbarian general Ricimer deposed Emperor Majorian near Tortona and had him executed five days later, eliminating the last Western Roman emperor who seriously tried to restore imperial power.
-Majorian had reconquered Gaul and Spain before Ricimer betrayed him — Rome's last chance at revival died with him.
+The barbarian general Ricimer deposed Emperor Majorian near Tortona and had him executed five days later, eliminating the last Western Roman emperor who made a serious attempt to restore imperial authority across the crumbling empire.
+Majorian had reconquered large portions of Gaul and Spain and was building a fleet to retake North Africa from the Vandals when Ricimer, fearing Majorian would become too powerful to control, struck first.
+Rome's last realistic chance at revival died with Majorian, and the Western Empire survived him by only sixteen years.

 932

-After a grueling two-year siege, the city of Toledo surrendered to Caliph Abd al-Rahman III's forces, securing a decisive victory in his campaign to subjugate the Central March.
-This conquest consolidated Umayyad control over central Spain and ended decades of fragmented resistance from local Christian and Muslim factions alike.
+After a grueling two-year siege, the city of Toledo surrendered to Caliph Abd al-Rahman III's forces on August 2, 932, securing a decisive victory in his campaign to subjugate the Central March of al-Andalus.
+The city had been a stronghold of independent warlords who had resisted Cordoban authority for decades.
+Its fall consolidated Umayyad control over central Spain and ended the fragmented resistance of local Christian and Muslim factions who had exploited the political chaos to maintain their autonomy.

 1343